MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Open-URL-in-POS.md

 [!include [banner](includes/banner.md)]

 This article describes how you can configure a button in Dynamics 365 Commerce point of sale (POS) to open a URL.
-This feature does not require a code customization, and can be configured by someone in a non-developer role.
+This feature doesn't require a code customization, and is configurable by someone in a nondeveloper role.

-This feature allows configuration of a button in POS, using the button grid designer to open a URL.
-Currently, this is supported in the following configurations:
+This feature allows configuration of a button in POS using the button grid designer to open a URL.
+Currently, this feature is supported in the following configurations:

 - Open in new window.
 - Open within POS.

 ## Open in new window

 This configuration defines whether to open the URL in a new window or within the app.
 When configured to open a web URL within the app, the side navigation panel and top bar of POS are visible and available for user interaction.
-When configured to open in a new window, the URL will open in a new app window on the Store Commerce app for Windows, and in a new browser tab in all other POS clients.
-To enable this, you must configure the URL with the **Open in new window** option selected.
+When configured to open in a new window, the URL opens in a new window on the Store Commerce app for Windows, and in a new browser tab in all other POS clients.
+To enable this feature, you must configure the URL with the **Open in new window** option selected.

 ## Open within POS

 Opening a web URL within POS is currently only supported for the Store Commerce app for Windows.
 On other clients, this capability is under development and planned for release in future updates.
-To enable this, you must configure the URL with the **Open in new window** option not selected.
+To enable this capability, you must configure the URL with the **Open in new window** option not selected.

 | Client                | Open in new window | Open within POS | Details                           |
 |-----------------------|:--------------------:|:-----------------:|-----------------------------------|